freeCodeCamp/freeCodeCamp/guide/english/cplusplus/object-oriented-programming/index.md

 C++ supports operator overloading and function overloading.
 Operator overloading is the process of making an operator to exhibit different behaviors in different instances.
 Function overloading is using a single function name to perform different types of tasks.
 Polymorphism is extensively used in implementing inheritance.

 ### Dynamic Binding:
 In dynamic binding, the code to be executed in response to function call is decided at runtime.
 C++ has virtual functions to support this.
+Dynamic binding is also known as late binding or runtime polymorphism.

 ### Message Passing:
 Objects communicate with one another by sending and receiving information to each other.
 A message for an object is a request for execution of a procedure and therefore will invoke a function in the receiving object that generates the desired results.
 Message passing involves specifying the name of the object, the name of the function and the information to be sent.